upavadi/TngApi_shortcodeConstructor/README.md

 - All I ask is that you share your changes, perhaps by creating a  __Github Fork Request__.

 ## Introduction
-__TNG Shortcode Constructor__ is a stripped down version of The [TngApi V3.3.2](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip) plugin for Wordpress.
+__TNG Shortcode Constructor__ is a stripped down version of The [TngApi V3.3](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip) plugin for Wordpress.

-[TngApi V3.3.2](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip), a stand-alone plugin, was published in 2015.
-It integrates smoothly with TNG ( The Next Generation of Genealogy Sitebuilding ) to display genealogy data in Wordpress pages.
+[TngApi V3.3](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip), a stand-alone plugin, was published in 2015.
+It integrates smoothly with [TNG (The Next Generation of Genealogy Sitebuilding)](http://www.tngsitebuilding.com/) to display genealogy data in Wordpress pages.
 It's main attraction was the ability of the user to add / amend family data and ability of the administrator to perform one-click transfer of this data to tng database.
 With changes to MySQL and TNG database structure I have found it virtually imposible to support this feature.

 I understand that, now, a TNG mod, the [Family Group Worksheet ](https://tng.lythgoes.net/wiki/index.php/Family_Group_Worksheet),has the facility for administrators to merge data in to TNG database.